wesleywmd/Invent/README.md

 # Invent
 Version: Alpha.0.1

-Invent ins a N98-magrun module designed to build boilerplate files and xml structures to expediate the development process.
+Invent is a N98-magrun module designed to build boilerplate files and xml structures to expediate the development process.

 # Commands
 - exists